Ungadeu/-SaaS-Project/README.md

 #Seth: Can create weekly schedules for school or work.
 Can edit schedules temporarily and permanently.
 Give timelines for how long the schedule will exist.
 Can add pictures of schedules, and the app can manually create a schedule for you.

 #Uriel:
+Allow users to plan for multiple events on the same day, week, month, etc.
+Give users the option of canceling the plan already made.
+Push to add a reminder to any events,
+The AI can look at weather/traffic reports on the day and send an alert if the news causes the event to be canceled.
+If the AI detects more than two events, it will recommend a break between each event to relieve stress on that day.